 "So mine was miles away.
-And I had to get up, drive for three hours, sit there for two hours, go in and see him for two hours, drive back home and it was like the whole day and the kids were like, they used to dread going to see their dad.
-She was like tell P1 [Time Matters staff] and two weeks later he was in [prison name], 40 minutes away.
-She emailed them and was like no, that is not right...We used to leave in the morning and then when we got it would be time for bed...Yeah and I was driving on my own.
-And so he chose to not see the kids because he was worried about me driving and...I was like why don't you want us to come and see you and he was like I can't, I've put you through enough.
+And I had to get up, drive for three hours, sit there for two hours, go in and see him for two hours, drive back home and it was like the whole day and the kids...used to dread going to see their dad.
+[Another parent] was like tell [Time Matters staff] and two weeks later he was in [prison name], 40 minutes away.
+She emailed them and was like no, that is not right...We used to leave in the morning and then when we got it would be time for bed... so he chose to not see the kids because he was worried about me driving and...I was like why don't you want us to come and see you and he was like I can't, I've put you through enough.
 And now he's [moved] there we can see him every single week."
 (P8, parent/carer)